breatheco-de/exercise-instagram-post/README.md

 a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://gitpod.io#https://github.com/4GeeksAcademy/html-hello).

-b) If working locally type the following command from your command line:
+b) If working locally, type the following command from your command line:

 ```
 $ git clone https://github.com/4GeeksAcademy/html-hello
 ```

-💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.
+💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit`, and `push`.

 ## Instructions